Problem

 Overview of SQL Server Deadlocks and Example

 A deadlock is a situation when processes mutually block each other.
-To understand, assume that a transaction is trying to modify data that is being modified by another transaction.
-The second transaction, in turn, is trying to change data that is being modified by the first one.
+To understand, let’s assume a transaction tries to modify data that another transaction is modifying.
+The second transaction, in turn, tries to change data that the first one is modifying.
 In other words, while the first transaction is waiting for the second one to complete (either commit its changes or roll back), the second is waiting for the completion of the first one.

 Obviously, this situation cannot last infinitely, so eventually the SQL Server database engine will solve the problem.
-It has a mechanism of monitoring deadlocks and after finding them, it allows only one of the transactions to commit its changes.
-The other(s) becomes a victim of the deadlock, which means that all changes made by these concurrent transactions are rolled back.
-Therefore, locks are released allowing the “winner” transaction to make its changes and commit.
-Which transaction will be committed and which will be rolled back is decided by the SQL Server engine.
+It has a mechanism for monitoring deadlocks.
+After finding them, it allows only one of the transactions to commit its changes.
+The other(s) becomes a victim of the deadlock, meaning that all changes by these concurrent transactions roll back.
+Therefore, locks release to allow the “winner” transaction to make its changes and commit.
+The SQL Server engine decides which transaction to commit and which to roll back.

 As you might have already guessed, having frequent deadlocks in a system can really affect performance.
-The reason for this is that if a transaction becomes a deadlock victim, time and resources used by it can be considered as wasted as all its changes are rolled back.
+If it becomes a deadlock victim, all its changes roll back, wasting time and resources.
 Thus, designing a system where deadlocks are less possible is very important.

 In this article, we are going to learn how the usage of UPDATE locks can help to prevent deadlocks.